Glutanimate/anki-addons-misc1/ankiweb.md

 - ShortCut ... the shortcut key for the button
 - ReschedMin ... same as the lower number in the Browser's "Edit/Reschedule" command
 - ReschedMax ... same as the higher number in the Browser's "Edit/Reschedule" command

+**Changes**

+2016-05-11: made answer buttons work properly when card is in learning mode (thanks to @ankitest)
+2016-05-10: extend answer buttons to cards in learning (thanks to @ankitest)

 **Credits**